Source Card #9: Crossing the Threshold Every Day

 Prompt #2

 From a law enforcement officer’s perspective, what opening questions would you ask a participating youth?
+Consider what you would want to learn about their experiences, perspectives, or ideas, and how these insights might help foster a meaningful dialogue.

 Prompt #3